theodoreOnzGit/thermal_hydraulics_rs/README.md

 4. GeN-Foam and OpenFOAM
 5. ndarray-linalg, and therefore, Intel Math Kernel Library and OpenBLAS
+6. thiserror
+7. csv

 Most are released under Apache 2.0 and MIT
-(uom, ndarray-linalg, OpenBLAS and peroxide) and roots is released under BSD 2 clause.
+(uom, ndarray-linalg, OpenBLAS, thiserror and peroxide) and roots is released under BSD 2 clause.
 The licensing notices is provided in the licensing file.
+The csv crate is licensed under MIT or the unlicense.
+I'll just leave the MIT license here.

 This library is released as part of a larger thermal hydraulics library which has some code taken from GeN-Foam, an OpenFOAM